kit-data-manager/Data-Collections-Explorer/README.md

 The R Markdown document (index.Rmd) and the CSV table to be served are located in the `application` directory, outside the Docker container.
 When the Docker container is run for the first time, a directory `shiny-logs` is created on the same level as the `application` directory.

+## Contributions

+Please make a pull request if you miss a dataset, repository, database, or archive.
+Thank you!